 For receivables, capital gains are, in general, taxable and losses are, in general, tax deductible.
 However, capital losses related to intra-group receivables are non-deductible for companies, and, correspondingly, capital gains on debt are not taxable for the debtor.

 Capital gains and capital losses on receivables should be included in the taxable income using the mark-to-market principles.
-However, if the receivable relates an inter-company receivable or a trade receivable, the realisation principle applies but the company can chose to apply the mark-to-market principles on exchange rate changes and/or the receivable itself.
+However, if the receivable relates an inter-company receivable or a trade receivable, the realisation principle applies, but the company can choose to apply the mark-to-market principles on exchange rate changes and/or the receivable itself.

 Special rules apply in relation to compositions, remission of debt, and conversion of debt.
 Special rules also apply for financial activities.

 Gains and losses on financial instruments are generally included in taxable income, according to the mark-to-market principle, which is required.
-There are special rules for losses on certain share-based contracts.
+Special rules apply for losses on certain share-based contracts.

 Dividends received by a Danish parent company on ‘subsidiary shares’ or ‘group shares’ are tax exempt, regardless of the length of the ownership period.

-Only 70% of the dividends received from unlisted portfolio shares by a Danish company should be included in the taxable income (i.e. effective tax rate of 15.4%), whereas dividends received on listed portfolio shares are fully included in taxable income.
+Only 70% of the dividends received from unlisted portfolio shares by a Danish company should be included in the taxable income (i.e. an effective tax rate of the dividend of 15.4%), whereas dividends received on listed portfolio shares are fully included in taxable income.

-Regardless of whether the shares qualify as ‘subsidiary shares’ or ‘group shares’ or ‘tax-exempt portfolio shares’, dividends are fully taxable if received from a foreign company that can deduct the dividends paid.
+Regardless of whether the shares qualify as ‘subsidiary shares’ or ‘group shares’ or ‘tax-exempt portfolio shares’, dividends are fully taxable if received from a foreign company that can deduct the dividends paid in their taxable income.